tipofyzik/topic_retrieval_from_complaints/README.md

 - The most frequently occurring n-grams in documents assigned to the most dominant topic,
 - Top keywords directly from LDA/NMF model components.
 Shows terms with the highest topic weights,
 - Topic overlap heatmaps, showing topic similarity,
 - Graphics representing the elbow method for both LDA and NMF models.
+Additionally, tables with topic keywords can be found there.

 ## BoW + LDA results and topic interpretation